Crutchfield & Associates

-Bob Crutchfield manages BrightEdge Ventures, the American Cancer Society’s strategic venture philanthropy platform.
-His work with BrightEdge targets investments that advance the commercialization of advanced therapies to treat, detect and prevent all types of cancer.
+Crutchfield also recently managed BrightEdge Ventures, the American Cancer Society’s strategic venture philanthropy platform.
+His work with BrightEdge targeted investments that accelerated the commercialization of advanced therapies to treat, detect and prevent all types of cancer.

-Prior to the BrightEdge Fund, Crutchfield was executive director of Innovate Birmingham, an 18-month initiative in which he led a team to assess, evaluate and recommend strategies to accelerate growth of that market’s technology-based economy to Birmingham’s economic development organizations.
-During this time, he also served as an operating advisor to Harbert Growth Partners, after stepping down as senior partner and healthcare practice leader in 2017.
+Prior to BrightEdge, Crutchfield was executive director of Innovate Birmingham, an 18-month initiative to assess, evaluate and recommend strategies to propel growth of a tech-based economy to Birmingham’s economic development organizations.
+During this time, he also served as an operating advisor to Harbert Growth Partners, after stepping down in 2017 as the group’s senior partner and healthcare practice leader.

-The investments that have been realized while Crutchfield served as a board member or board observer include Shipt, (acquired by Target in 2017); Wellcentive, (acquired by Royal Philips in 2016); nContact, (acquired by Atricure in 2014); and Novamin (acquired by GSK in 2009).
+Notable investments realized during Crutchfield’s tenures as a board member or board observer include Shipt, (acquired by Target in 2017); Wellcentive, (acquired by Royal Philips in 2016); nContact, (acquired by Atricure in 2014); and Novamin (acquired by GSK in 2009).

 Prior to Harbert, Crutchfield was the founder and CEO of Surgical Innovations & Services, Inc. (SIS).
 Under his leadership, SIS became a leader in the emerging outsource management sector, with over 300 hospitals and surgery centers under contract.
 He went on to become vice president and general manager of the Pharmacy Services Division at US Oncology, a privately held, vertically integrated cancer care provider network that was sold to McKesson in 2010.